xenondevs/Docs/docs/invui2/item.md

 ## What is an Item?

 InvUI's UI elements are called `Item`.
-You can think of an `Item` as a button, though not every `Item` needs to do something when it is clicked.
+You can think of an `Item` as a button, though not every `Item` needs to do something when clicked.
 An `Item` consists of the following components:

 * `ItemProvider`: This is the visual representation of the `Item`, i.e. an `ItemStack`. `ItemProvider` also allows for easy localization.
 InvUI's built-in `ItemBuilder` is an `ItemProvider`, but you can also just wrap any `ItemStack` using `ItemWrapper`.
-* Click handler(s): Click handlers are code that is run when a player clicks on the item.
+* Click handler(s): Click handlers are code that runs when a player clicks on the item.
 An item can also have no click handlers, i.e. nothing happens and the item remains where it was. (and will not be picked up!)

 You can create a very simple item like this: